📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution Our collaborator, Prof Ken Long, leads on the collaborative LhARA project aiming to establish a laser accelerator facility for in vitro and in vivo radiobiology research.
 Therefore Prof Long provides his intellectual input into the development of the laser accelerator, and in designing the future direction of the project.

-Impact No outputs or outcomes have yet resulted.
-This collaboration, however, is multidisciplinary involving the respective Groups with expertise in physics (Prof Long) and radiation biology (Dr Parsons).
+Impact Published work in one peer-reviewed article (PMID: 31430582).
+This collaboration is also multidisciplinary involving the respective Groups with expertise in physics (Prof Long) and radiation biology (Prof Parsons).

 Start Year 2019